 If v and a are positive integers, LerchPhi(z, a, v) has a branch cut in the z-plane along the real axis to the right of z=1, with a branch point at z=1.

 If a is a non-positive integer, LerchPhi(z, a, v) is a rational function of z with a pole of order 1−a at z=1.

 LerchPhi(1,a,v) = Zeta(0,a,v).
 If 1<ℜ⁡a, it is also true that limit(LerchPhi(z,a,v),z=1) = Zeta(0,a,v).
 If ℜ⁡a≤1, this limit does not exist.

-If 0≤ℜ⁡a, LerchPhi(z, a, v) has an infinite singularity at each non-positive integer v.
+If 0≤ℜ⁡a and a is not an integer, LerchPhi(z, a, v) has an infinite singularity at each non-positive integer v.

 If the coefficients of the series representation of a hypergeometric function are rational functions of the summation indices, then the hypergeometric function can be expressed as a linear sum of Lerch Phi functions.